bartificer/programming-by-stealth/docs/pbs13.md

 ## Conclusions

 We have now learned about three core concepts all programming languages share – variables, operators, and branching.
-In the next instalment we’ll learn about two more core concepts – arrays, and loops.
-This will give us the ability to store lists of values, and to processes them.
+In the next instalment we’ll learn about two more core concepts – arrays and loops.
+This will give us the ability to store lists of values and to process them.